-OFFERING TAILORED PROGRAMMING FOR TARGET POPULATION TO LIFT UNTAPPED TALENT

-IINE offers services ranging from refugee resettlement to ESOL classes to support its refugee and immigrant population.
+OFFERING TAILORED PROGRAMMING FOR TARGET POPULATION TO LIFT UNTAPPED TALENT IINE offers services ranging from refugee resettlement to ESOL classes to support its refugee and immigrant population.
 Recognizing these jobseekers may face language barriers and possess skills or credentials from different countries, IINE focuses on helping them communicate their transferrable skills and learn the technical terminology or access the certification required for specific jobs in the United States.
-"We've had a lot of new interest from employers in retaining their workforce so we are taking a whole different part of the workforce (incumbent workers) and upskilling them."

 "Customer service is a key component of our curriculum, and by mastering that skill, our program graduates set themselves apart for success in the workplace."

-Just-A-Start: Background

-JUST-A-START (JAS) IS DEDICATED TO BUILDING THE HOUSING SECURITY AND ECONOMIC STABILITY OF LOW- TO MODERATE-INCOME PEOPLE IN CAMBRIDGE AND NEARBY COMMUNITIES.

-SUPPORTS PROVIDED

-Alumni follow-up services 1

-Wraparound services 1

-Professional development skills 1

-Technical skills 1

-Career placement services 1

-Credentialing pathways 1

-Paid work experience

-Job Shadowing

-Individuals served across three programs

-Average annual salary increase for BCP graduates with their first job placement

-BCP graduates secured employment, with a 94% in-field placement rate (2017)

-Source: Monitor Institute by Deloitte discussion with Just-A-Start, June 4, 2019; Just-A-Start 2018 Annual Report; organization's website

-JAS is a multi-service community development corporation (CDC) that creates and maintains affordable housing, provides housing resources and services, offers education and workforce training for youth and adults, and builds community engagement.
+Just-A-Start: Background JUST-A-START (JAS) IS DEDICATED TO BUILDING THE HOUSING SECURITY AND ECONOMIC STABILITY OF LOW- TO MODERATE-INCOME PEOPLE IN CAMBRIDGE AND NEARBY COMMUNITIES.
+SUPPORTS PROVIDED Alumni follow-up services 1 / Wraparound services / Professional development skills Technical skills Career placement services Credentialing pathways 1 Paid work experience Job Shadowing IMPACT BY THE NUMBERS (FY18) Individuals served across three programs Average annual salary increase for BCP graduates with their first job placement 100% BCP graduates secured employment, with a 94% in-field placement rate (2017) Source: Monitor Institute by Deloitte discussion with Just-A-Start, June 4, 2019; Just-A-Start 2018 Annual Report; organization's website OVERVIEW JAS is a multi-service community development corporation (CDC) that creates and maintains affordable housing, provides housing resources and services, offers education and workforce training for youth and adults, and builds community engagement.
 JAS was founded in 1968 as a community revitalization and youth training program focused on improving Cambridge's then-struggling Wellington-Harrington neighborhood, and officially incorporated as a multi-service organization for community development programs in 1971.
 Its workforce programs are the Biomedical Careers Program, the new IT Careers Program, and YouthBuild.

-POPULATION SERVED: Low- to moderate-income individuals and families

-GEOGRAPHY: MetroNorth/Cambridge

-REVENUE MODEL: Philanthropy from corporations, foundations, other organizations, and individuals, and public funding

-Biomedical Careers Program (BCP): Free, 9-month program that provides instruction in biology, chemistry, medical terminology, computer/lab, and job-readiness skills.
+POPULATION SERVED: Low- to moderate-income individuals and families GEOGRAPHY: MetroNorth/Cambridge REVENUE MODEL: Philanthropy from corporations, foundations, other organizations, and individuals, and public funding SELECT PROGRAM OFFERINGS Biomedical Careers Program (BCP): Free, 9-month program that provides instruction in biology, chemistry, medical terminology, computer/lab, and job-readiness skills.
 It prepares local adults for careers in biotech, life sciences, and medical research, and supplies employers with diverse employees.
 After graduation, students receive follow-up services for up to one year, until they are placed in relevant employment.
 IT Careers Program (ITCP): Free educational and career skills program that prepares individuals for Computer User Support Specialist positions.
 Launched in 2018, this new program enables students to obtain stackable industry-recognized credentials and certificates.
 YouthBuild: Full-time comprehensive youth development program for 16- to 24-year-old out-of-school youth that provides education leading to grade-level increases and credential attainment, as well as comprehensive guidance, counseling, and case management.
-Youth who complete the program transition to employment, training, and/ or college and receive intensive follow-up support for at least one year, with additional support beyond

-Just-A-Start: Leading Practices

-JAS EVOLVES PROGRAMMING AND PARTNERSHIPS TO MEET THE NEEDS OF EMPLOYERS, JOBSEEKERS, AND THE OVERALL MARKET IN BOSTON, WITH A FOCUS ON BIOMED AND IT.
+Youth who complete the program transition to employment, training, and/ or college and receive intensive follow-up support for at least one year, with additional support beyond Just-A-Start: Leading Practices IAS EVOLVES PROGRAMMING AND PARTNERSHIPS TO MEET THE NEEDS OF EMPLOYERS, JOBSEEKERS, AND THE OVERALL MARKET IN BOSTON, WITH A FOCUS ON BIOMED AND IT.